Serious crash at Okoia near Whanganui

 Fire and Emergency New Zealand shift manager Karen McDonald said two Whanganui fire appliances responded.

 Contrary to initial reports, no one was trapped in the vehicles, she said.
-Fire crews were assisting with traffic control and landing a helicopter.
+Fire crews were assisting with traffic control and landing the helicopter.

-Hato Hone St John responded two ambulances, one manager and one helicopter and were still there, a spokeswoman said at 1.10pm.
+Hato Hone St John responded with two ambulances, one manager and one helicopter, a spokeswoman said.

+In an update at 2pm, she said one person in a serious condition had been taken by ambulance to Whanganui Hospital.